tony-aw/tinycodet/README.md

 your code, where `cl` is the number of threads you want to use.

-Don’t use multi-threading unless you need to, as multi-threading has some overhead, thus its only faster with very large character strings.
+Don’t use multi-threading unless you need to, as multi-threading has some overhead, thus its only faster with very large character vectors.

 Example: